awesome-pro/neon-website/content/docs/guides/cloudflare-pages.md

 ### Test the application locally

 Our application is now ready to be tested locally.
-However, we first need to configure the `DATABASE_URL` environment variable to point to our Neon database.
+However, we first need to configure the `DATABASE_URL` environment variable to point to our Unique database.

 We can do this by creating a `.dev.vars` file at the root of the project directory with the following content: